Henri Bergson: Reception

 Ilya Prigogine acknowledged Bergson's influence at his Nobel Prize reception lecture: "Since my adolescence, I have read many philosophical texts, and I still remember the spell L'Évolution créatrice cast on me.
 More specifically, I felt that some essential message was embedded, still to be made explicit, in Bergson's remark: 'The more deeply we study the nature of time, the better we understand that duration means invention, creation of forms, continuous elaboration of the absolutely new.'"

 Japanese philosopher Yasushi Hirai from Fukuoka University has led a collaborative and interdisciplinary project since 2007, bringing together Eastern and Western philosophers and scientists to discuss and promote Bergson's work.
 This has influenced the development of specific artificial neural networks which incorporate features inspired by Bergson's philosophy of memory.

 In The Matter with Things, Iain McGilchrist extensively cites Bergson. "'Bergson arrived', according to philosopher Peter Gunter, 'at insights closely resembling those of quantum physics.'
 Only Bergson got there first."

 Comparison to Indian philosophies

 Several Hindu authors have found parallels to Hindu philosophy in Bergson's thought.
 The integrative evolutionism of Sri Aurobindo, an Indian philosopher from the early 20th century, has many similarities to Bergson's philosophy.
-Whether this represents a direct influence of Bergson is disputed, although Aurobindo was familiar with many Western philosophers.
+However, Sri Aurobindo explicitly denied any direct influence, stating that he only read a book on Bergson after his own philosophy had developed and that he "absorbed nothing" from it, deeming Bergson's errors "too evident".
+While acknowledging that Bergson helped push thought away from rationalism, Sri Aurobindo distinguished his own spiritual "intuition" from Bergson's concept, which he characterized as a "Life Intuition" or "vital instinct" rather than a supramental knowledge.
 K Narayanaswami Aiyer, a member of the Theosophical Society, published a pamphlet titled "Professor Bergson and the Hindu Vedanta", where he argued that Bergson's ideas on matter, consciousness, and evolution were in agreement with Vedantic and Puranic explanations.
 Nalini Kanta Brahma, Marie Tudor Garland and Hope Fitz are other authors who have comparatively evaluated Hindu and Bergsonian philosophies, especially in relation to intuition, consciousness and evolution.